weka511/learn/AutoEncoder/README.md

 # Autoencoder

-Use of autoencoder for training
+Investigate the use of an [Autoencoder](https://en.wikipedia.org/wiki/Autoencoder) for compressing data.

 #|File|Description
 -|--------------------|--------------------------------